wizche/cbportfolio/README.md

 ## Getting started

 In order to generate **real** orders and access account balance you need an API key for Coinbase Pro.
-You can get one at https://pro.coinbase.com/profile/api.
+You can get one at https://pro.coinbase.com/profile/api (provide *view* and *trade* permissions).
 Please use the config template `config.template.json` to create a new `config.json` with your API info.

 ```json